 I always remember a teacher of mine telling an impressionable class of ten-year olds: “There are two types of people in this world, creative and non-creative.
 The non-creative types will go on to work in business or become scientists, the creative ones will be artists and [for some reason] architects”.
 I have to admit, for a long time I thought this was the case.
 Working in marketing has, however, turned this notion on its head.

 One of the best things about working for a life science specialist marketing agency is that there are opportunities to be creative almost every single day.
 Whether that’s the creation of social media posts to promote that next online article or blog, building out the basic design for a new website, or outlining and creating concepts for an infographic or eBook.
 Although sometimes scientific disciplines often conjure up images of dryness and a lack of creative freedom, the same cannot be said for life science marketing!
 The rigour and accuracy of the data is still an important thing for us to demonstrate and communicate—but we get to do this by creating compelling stories and content that will grab the attention of readers around the world.

 Do you fancy a career in life science marketing?

 A career in life science marketing is not only fast-paced and challenging, but extremely rewarding and satisfying.
 You have to be prepared to get stuck in, work hard and think fast.
 Do you have a scientific background, are keen to escape the lab and think that you’d suit a career in life science marketing?
-Our team currently has a number of roles available, follow the link below to find out more!
+Our team currently has a number of roles available, so visit our careers page to find out more!